 The Flaming Lips are nothing if not unpredictable.
+In the past, they’ve assembled orchestras of boom boxes and organized automotive symphonies; last time they played Los Angeles, they handed out portable radios so concertgoers could access a special closed-circuit live mix.
 So no one should have been surprised when two-thirds of the band took the stage at the Knitting Factory dressed in animal costumes.
-But with the more outre sonic experiments held in check, the Flaming Lips have reinvented themselves as a straight-ahead rock band.
+But with Steven Drozd back on drums for the first time in years, and the more outre sonic experiments held in check, the Flaming Lips have reinvented themselves as a straight-ahead rock band.

 Of course, straight-ahead is a relative term.
 Their new album “Yoshimi Battles the Pink Robots” (Warner Bros.) is a loosely knit concept album; thankfully, the concept was jettisoned for the live show.
 But the album’s dreamy optimism could be felt throughout the evening.

 Front man Wayne Coyne is a whimsically beatific ringmaster, beaming at the crowd, shaking his fist victoriously during each song, his head and hands at one point covered in blood-like stigmata.
 While he asks in the opening song “Do you realize that everyone you will know will die?,” he hopes you’ll accept it as our fate.
 Yes, his attitude seems to say, our time is short, so we may as well have some fun and throw a party while we’re here.
 (He’s what Thom Yorke could be if only the Radiohead singer would step down from his martyr’s pedestal).